History of Stockport and District Normandy Veterans Association

-The Veterans turned to Canon Vincent Whelan, priest of Our Lady and The Apostles Church, Shaw Heath, to ask if he could offer them accomodation for their monthly meetings.
-The response was: Of course you can and Father Vin, as the Veterans call him, became their patron.
-He explains that his own family background (his father had worked in the Liverpool Docks during the war, experiencingnightly bombing, and Vincent himself was named after an uncle who had died at sea) made him feel an affinity with the Veterans.
+The Veterans turned to the priest of Our Lady and The Apostles Church, Shaw Heath, to ask if he could offer them accomodation for their monthly meetings.
+The response was: Of course you can and Father, as the Veterans came to call him, became their patron.
+He explained that his own family background (his father had worked in the Liverpool Docks during the war, experiencing nightly bombing, and that he himself was named after an uncle who had died at sea) made him feel an affinity with the Veterans.

 Our Lady and The Apostles Church has a special commemorative medal of the 50th anniversary of the Campaign and when the flag was laid up in 2007, it was placed within the church.

 Normandy Veterans undertaking community work and attending social events

 The PDF of the history of the national NVA is copied from the official programme of the 50th Anniversary concert at the Royal Albert Hall on June 25th 1994, Many veterans were not aware of these details as (like the Stockport branch No 78) they only became members later and others joined in more recent years.
 The first NVA meeting was held in Grimsby in 1981.

 History of the Spirit of Normandy Trust known as SONT